rentry/rentry.github.io/_posts/2018-07-26-tufte-workshop.md

 [![A replication of Charles Joseph Minard's graphic that portrays the losses suffered by Napoleon's army in the Russian campaign of 1812](https://www.edwardtufte.com/tufte/graphics/poster_OrigMinard.gif)](https://www.edwardtufte.com/tufte/posters)

-<p style="font-size: .6em; text-align: center;">Charles Joseph Minard’s famous quantitative visualization of the losses suffered by Napoleon's army in the Russian campaign of 1812. <a href="https://www.edwardtufte.com/tufte/posters">Image from edwardtufte.com</a></p>
+<figcaption>Charles Joseph Minard’s famous quantitative visualization of the losses suffered by Napoleon's army in the Russian campaign of 1812. <a href="https://www.edwardtufte.com/tufte/posters">Image from edwardtufte.com</a></figcaption>

 <br>
 Tufte’s talk revealed his tenacious commitment to truth, transparency, pragmatism, and open-source technologies.
 He delivered his lecture with a no-bullshit attitude and surprising (to me, at least) humor.